-Syndicated loans can be structured in a variety of ways, including credit lines, fixed amounts, or both.
-Interest rates may be fixed or may rely on a shared industry standard such as SOFR or other common rates, as LIBOR transitions at the end of 2021.
+Syndicated loans can be structured in various ways, including credit lines, fixed amounts, or both.
+Interest rates may be fixed or may rely on a shared industry standard such as the Secured Overnight Funding Rate (SOFR) or other common rates as companies transition away from the London Interbank Offered Rate (LIBOR).

 Syndicated Loans: Loan Administration

 With an inherently higher risk of insolvency, syndicated loans are more administratively complex and require more attention and care.
-While working with a loan arranger can ease the administrative burden of managing multiple loans across lending entities, syndicate participants often find these tasks to be distracting from their core competencies.
+While working with an administrative agent can ease the administrative burden of managing multiple loans across lending entities, syndicate participants often find these tasks distracting from their core competencies.

 For more information about syndicated loans and how we can professionally support your next syndicated loan, please contact us.

 Renee is the managing director for the Loan Agency Group for SRS Acquiom.
 As an accomplished financial industry professional, she leads the loan agency product.